wtsi-npg/irods-metadata/linking_samples_to_data.md

   sites to guard against loss.
 - Metadata: to record the identity and origin of data for discovery and management.

+# iRODS locations

+Data products from recent platorms are placed in a hierarchy split by manaufacturer closest to the root. i.e.

+- `/seq/illumina` for Illumina (sequencing)
+- `/seq/pacbio` for Pacific Biosciences: PacBio (sequencing)
+- `/seq/ont` for Oxford Nanopore Technology: ONT (sequencing)
+- `/seq/fluidigm` for Fluidigm (genotyping)
+- `/seq/elembio` for Element Biosciences: ElemBio (sequencing)
+- `/seq/ultimagen` for Ulitma Genomics: UltimaGen (sequencing)

+## run, further processing and data product hierarchies

+For the newest platforms (`ont`, `elembio`, `ultimagen`) we try to reflect/maintain hierarchy of the data as output by the instrument or by the manufacturer's software.

+Where possible we try to use only automatically generated metadata in the hierarchies i.e. data which is unlikely to be wrong due to inevitable human errors.

+## legacy hierarchies

+Pre-NovaSeq Illumina instruments have their data stored in a higher and flat hierarchy in `/seq/` e.g.
+- `/seq/48462/48462_1#9.cram`
+- `/seq/48462/RunInfo.xml`
+- `/seq/48462/qc/48462_1#9.ref_match.json`

+Illumina Beadarray (Infinium) and Sequenom genotyping platforms have their data stored in `/archive` zone (rather than `/seq`)
+- `/archive/GAPI/gen/infinium` for Illumina Beadarray: Infinium

 # iRODS metadata